ejamesc/jarvisbot/README.md

 ## Build dependencies
 Jarvis relies on go-bindata to package assets in the data/ folder into the binary.
-If you'd like to add to the assets when implementing your own function, install the go-bindata tool using:
+If you'd like to add to the assets when implementing your own response functions, install the go-bindata tool using:

 ```go get -u github.com/jteeuwen/go-bindata/... ```